 - Determining the Amount of a TI Allowance for Build-Outs

-- Office Type Also Influences Commercial Office Build-Out Costs
+- Property Type Also Influences Commercial Office Build-Out Costs

 - Other Factors That Impact Build-Out Cost